RoknuzzamanRokon/HITA-dashboard/docs/DASHBOARD_SECURITY_ISSUE.md

 ## Problem Description

-The `/dashboard/new-user` API endpoint currently returns the same platform-wide data to **all authenticated users**, regardless of their role (super_user, admin_user, or general_user).
+The `/dashboard/new-user` API endpoint currently returns the same platform-wide data to **all authenticated users**, regardless of their role (super_user, admin_user, user, or general_user).
 This is a security concern as regular users can see data they shouldn't have access to.

 ## Current Behavior

 - **Super User**: Sees all platform data ✅ (Expected)
 - **Admin User**: Sees all platform data ❌ (Should only see their organization's data)
+- **User**: Sees all platform data ❌ (Should only see their own data)
 - **General User**: Sees all platform data ❌ (Should only see their own data)

 ## Expected Behavior